Instability and breaking of internal waves in a horizontal shear layer: Discussion and conclusions

-In almost all of the DNS, energy perturbation growth eventually led to wave-breaking and turbulent dissipation.
-As summarised in figure \ref{fig:total_energy}, the dynamics of turbulent breakdown and the resulting energy exchanges between the mean flow, incident wave and turbulence depend sensitively on the route to turbulence, and hence on $F$.
+In almost all of the DNS, energy perturbation growth eventually led to wave-breaking, turbulent dissipation and mixing.
+As summarised in figure \ref{fig:total_energy}, the dynamics of turbulent breakdown and the resulting energy exchanges between the mean flow, incident wave and turbulence depend sensitively on the route to wave breaking, and hence on $F$.
 In both wave trapping and wave reflection scenarios, a large fraction of the total dissipation takes place during a transient burst of turbulence, much like the behaviour observed for wave breaking in a vertical shear flow \citep{winters1994three,howland2021shear}.
 In notable contrast however, for the horizontal shear flow studied here, larger values of $F$ are associated with a total dissipation that may be several times larger than the energy of the primary wave, thus requiring a significant input of energy to turbulence from the background flow, whose linear stability is enforced here.
+The corresponding horizontal mixing of momentum results in significant deceleration of the background shear flow, as discussed in \S\ref{sec:momentum}.
 This may be compared with \citet{winters1994three} for example, who found that the total dissipation is only around 20-25\% of the initial wave energy in a vertical shear with minimum gradient Richardson number equal to $0.5$.

 In some cases, the wave-shear interaction led to the generation of internal waves whose total energy was seen to be up to 25\% of the total energy dissipated by turbulence and more than twice that contained in the initial wave packet (figure \ref{fig:energypartition}).
 We note that even in the absence of turbulent breaking, strong generation of internal waves for $F=O(1)$ was predicted by \citet{bakas2009gravityb}, who found that up to 30\% of the maximum wave energy within the shear layer may be radiated away.
 On the other hand, localised decaying initially homogeneous and isotropic turbulence can also produce significant internal wave emission in a background stratification.
 Using a combination of laboratory experiments and direct numerical simulations, \citet{maffioli2014evolution} found the total outgoing wave energy to be 13\% of the cumulative dissipation for a horizontally localised patch of turbulence.
 To our knowledge, the substantial emission of internal waves by turbulence has not been reported for wave breaking at a vertical critical level (this being most obviously differentiated from the often-observed phenomenon of partial reflection by the symmetry of wave emission between each side the critical level).
 However, for turbulence produced in an unstable vertical shear layer in the presence of a strongly stratified region below, we can infer from \citet{pham2009dynamics} that internal wave emission constituted up to 22\% of the total energy dissipated.